TKDuff/Rust-Plotting-Tool/Notes.md

 Between tiers upon merging being empty (middle empty) or containing a reference to the last element of the previous tier and the first of the next tier (middle not empty) you choose the second option, **middle not empty** for three reasons
 1) Simpler to implement. **middle empty** had a two approaches for filling a tier, one method for if it is empty, another if it is not empty.
 This niche conditional merge fill would be cumbersome to implement, would need to to exist for every tier. **Middle non-empty** did not have the empty tier fill condition
 2) Since can merge in chunks can exist scenario where remainder bin after merging chunks.
 Say user wants to merge every 3 seconds in chunks of 2.
 If 9 bins occur in 3 seconds will have remainder of 1 bin, thus won't have an empty tier.
-This re-inforces that the empty bin is an edge case thus no point having the extra logic to support it.
+This re-inforces that the empty bin is an edge case thus no point having the extra logic to support it
 3) Visual purposes, with **middle empty** upon merging a tier the previous tier seems to 'subsume' the next tier i.e merged tier line replaced by previous tier.
 For the attached image imaging the green line (**t3**) consume to the blue line (**t2**)to reach the red line (**t1**).

 ![Alt text](Option2-t2NeverSingleValue.png)